Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 This value can be overwritten dynamically with the `client_certificate` attribute of the `Service` object.

-The certificate key can be configured on this property with either of the following values: * absolute path to the certificate key * certificate key content * base64 encoded certificate key content
+The certificate key can be configured on this property with any of the following values: * absolute path to the certificate key * certificate key content * base64 encoded certificate key content